 How to Find an EMDR Specialist

 When looking for an EMDR therapist, it is important to find a clinician who is certified in EMDR by the EMDR International Association (EMDRIA).
 These clinicians must undergo additional education and practical training to meet the certification requirements.
-You can find a therapist using an online therapist directory and filter by gender, additional specialties, insurance, in-person vs. online EMDR therapy, and more.
+You can find the right therapist using an online therapist directory and filter by gender, additional specialties, insurance, in-person vs. online EMDR therapy, and more.
 It is always recommended that clients visit the EMDRIA website to confirm whether a specific therapist you’re interested in has met EMDRIA certification requirements.

 Final Thoughts